-If you drive a vehicle without an interlock device, you can receive additional charges of driving while suspended, vehicle seizure and additional sanctions/penalties.
+If you drive a vehicle without an interlock device, you can receive additional charges of driving while suspended, vehicle seizure, and additional penalties.

-If a road test is required before you are re-licensed and you did not complete it prior to having the interlock device installed, you cannot legally drive and you will need to make arrangements (for example through a family member, friend, taxi or ride-sharing service) to get to an Alberta registry agent to take your road test.
+If a road test is required before you are re-licensed and you did not complete it prior to having the interlock device installed, you cannot legally drive, and you will need to plan (for example through a family member, friend, taxi, or ride-sharing service) to get to an Alberta registry agent to take your road test.

 The driver examiner may request that you show your approval letter for participation in the Ignition Interlock Program.

 Upon successful completion of the road test, ensure your Certificate of Installation is returned to you.
 You will submit the Certificate of Installation and the road test permit to the Alberta registry agent in exchange for a restricted driver’s licence.